alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 ## Creating the locking service

-Now for the interesting bit: the locking service.
+Now let's build a locking service.
-A quick recap: this service receives a set of identifiers and a callback.
+You pass it a set of identifiers and a callback.
 It has to acquire a lock on each of those identifiers, get the result of the callback, then release the locks and return the result.

 Here's a stub to start us off: